 FHA loans exist for those looking to purchase a manufactured home.
 However, in order to qualify, the property must be on land that the buyer owns, not leases.
 According to the FHA, the mortgage must cover the unit and the site and the loan term cannot exceed 30 years.
 An FHA mortgage differs from a traditional mortgage in that the down payment requirements are lower (3.5 percent minimum), credit standards are looser, and the paperwork is lengthier.
 Keep in mind that with an FHA loan, like that of a traditional mortgage, the home must be properly secured to the land that it sits on.

 A Chattel Mortgage

-If you plan on staying in the home long-term, it could be in your best interest to purchase the land with the home so you can qualify for better interest rates and terms.
+If you plan on staying in the home long-term, it could be in your best interest to purchase the land with the home.
+This way you can qualify for better interest rates and terms.
 Many manufactured homeowners are not aware that they can qualify for a traditional mortgage or FHA loan.
 Before signing any loan agreement, research your options considerably and make sure you fully understand the terms of the loan.

 Thank you for reading Mobile and Manufactured Home Living!

 Author Bio: Sarah Brooks is a personal finance writer and editor currently living in Charlotte, NC.
-She is the Content Editor for LendingTree and holds a B.S. in Finance from Arizona State University, plus has been featured on a variety of personal finance websites and blogs.
+She is the Content Editor for LendingTree.
+And she holds a B.S. in Finance from Arizona State University, plus has been featured on a variety of personal finance websites and blogs.
 In her free time, she enjoys spending time with her husband and daughters, baking, and being outdoors.